 Annual recurring revenue (ARR) and MRR are two additional important metrics to track.
 MRR is the normalized monthly revenue of all the recurring items in a subscription.
 ARR is MRR multiplied by 12, accounting for the year’s worth of revenue.
 Tracking monthly and annual recurring revenue metrics allows you to plan for the short and long-term.

 LTV is the total dollar amount you’re likely to receive from an individual customer over the life of their account with your product.
-LTV allows you to account for and accurately predict your business’s revenue and profit.
+LTV allows you to account for and accurately predict your business’s revenue and profit over time, rather than just going by upfront metrics like conversion rate.
 Tracking LTV is crucial because if it’s not higher than your customer acquisition costs (CAC), then you are losing money.

 Average revenue per user (ARPU) is simply the average amount of monthly revenue you receive per user.
 It’s often seen as a vanity metric, but it helps you identify trends in a group of customers booked within the month against different cohorts and segments.
 Tracking ARPU means you can identify trends and implement changes that can shift the trajectory of your business toward a larger pool of SaaS profits.

-One last metric you absolutely need to track is CAC, or, the total cost of sales and marketing efforts required to acquire a customer.
+One last metric you absolutely need to track is CAC, or, the total cost of sales and marketing campaigns required to acquire a customer.
 The challenge is spending the right amount to drive new customers without jeopardizing LTV.
-Successful SaaS businesses calculate CAC correctly and use that information to quantify and optimize their marketing funnel.
+Successful Software-as-a-Service businesses calculate CAC correctly and use that information to quantify and optimize their marketing funnel.

 SaaS analytics help build better subscription businesses